Guannings/alpha-dominator-quant/README.md

 **THIS SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, AND NON-INFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES, OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT, OR OTHERWISE, ARISING FROM, OUT OF, OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.**

-**BY USING THIS SOFTWARE, YOU AGREE TO ASSUME ALL RISKS ASSOCIATED WITH YOUR INVESTMENT DECISIONS AND HARDWARE USAGE, RELEASING THE AUTHOR (KUANMIN KUO) FROM ANY LIABILITY REGARDING YOUR FINANCIAL OUTCOMES OR SYSTEM INTEGRITY.**
+**BY USING THIS SOFTWARE, YOU AGREE TO ASSUME ALL RISKS ASSOCIATED WITH YOUR INVESTMENT DECISIONS AND HARDWARE USAGE, RELEASING THE AUTHOR (PEHC) FROM ANY LIABILITY REGARDING YOUR FINANCIAL OUTCOMES OR SYSTEM INTEGRITY.**

 ====================================================================================
-# **Regime-Adaptive Mean-Variance Optimization & Multi-Model Consensus Engine**
+# **📖Regime-Adaptive Mean-Variance Optimization & Multi-Model Consensus Engine**

 This documentation provides an exhaustive, sequential breakdown of the Alpha Dominator v10.0, a robust framework algorithmic trading strategy engineered to navigate complex market regimes through a synthesis of machine learning, macro-economic veto guards, and entropy-weighted optimization.
 Established by PEHC, a Public Finance major at National Chengchi University, the system represents a "Safety-First" approach to high-alpha asset management.